goodahead/ventor-merp/ventor_base/README.rst

 * Added dependency of settings 'Show next product' and 'Confirm product'
 * Added the settings 'Behavior on split operation' and 'Behavior on backorder creation' to all Operation Types
 * Added sudo rules for validating stock picking in transit
+* Added post init hook and migration for setup Allowed Warehouses to users

 14.0.1.3.7 (2021-12-2)
 ***********************